relativitydev/import-api-samples/README.md

 **Note:** The MaximumErrorCount is a configurable setting available on all import jobs that determines the number of errors to return.

 #### OnFatalException
 This event is published when an import job encounters a fatal exception caused by invalid import settings or other issues.
+The fatal exception can be retrieved by the passed `JobReport` object.

 ```csharp
 // This event provides the JobReport object.